 Sometimes Required: Getting A Referral

-This means that you need to see a doctor, explain the problem you are experiencing to them, and have them write a little note recommending physical therapy treatment for the issue.
+This means that you need to see a doctor, explain the problem you are experiencing to them, and have them write a note recommending physical therapy treatment for the issue.

 If you already have a doctor, you can schedule an appointment with them and explain that you are looking for a referral for a physical therapist.